Widening of the bridgehead in Normandy (1/3)

 The siege of Caen begins

 Anglo-Canadians attacked on 7 June to capture Caen, in accordance with the plans for Operation Perch, but the German defenses held tight.
-The 3rd Canadian Army advanced southward and seized the town of Bayeux, on the Caen to Isigny-sur-Mer and Carentan road, while to the north Canadian and British troops made their junction.
+The 3rd Canadian Infantry Division advanced southward and seized the town of Bayeux, on the Caen to Isigny-sur-Mer and Carentan road, while to the north Canadian and British troops made their junction.
 The allied beachhead was then 30 kilometers long and 10 to 15 kilometers deep.

-The Canadians found only the leftover remains of the 711th Division and Reconnaissance Battalion of the 12th HC Panzer Division, leading the 2nd Panzerkorps of Sepp Dietrich.
+The Canadians found only the leftover remains of the 711th Division and Reconnaissance Battalion of the 12th SS Panzer Division, leading the 2nd Panzerkorps of Sepp Dietrich.
 The Allied aerial superiority was such that the three Panzer divisions commanded by General Geyr von Schweppenburg, who were attempting a massive counter-attack to the sea, were pushed back.
 Von Schweppenburg was injured (he was replaced by Sepp Dietrich) and the headquarters of the western Panzergruppe, installed without camouflage in an orchard, was destroyed by a violent Allied bombardment on 9 June.

 But to the south, in the village of Tilly, the Panzer Lehr awaited the Allied forces.
-And it was the famous “Desert Rats” of the 7th Armored Division belonging to the British 8th Army which launched the assault on 10th June: the 6th battalion of the Green Howards was responsible for breaking through the German front line, with nine tanks.
+And it was the famous “Desert Rats” of the 7th Armoured Division belonging to the British 8th Corps which launched the assault on 10th June: the 6th battalion of the Green Howards was responsible for breaking through the German front line, with nine tanks.
 On the progression, they did not see the soldiers of the 12th S. Panzerdivision who let them pass and attackedthem in reverse: only two British tanks managed to escape.
 The Green Howards lost in the battle 24 officers and nearly 250 soldiers.